 Add a Custom Marketing Domain

 A custom marketing domain lets you use your company name in the URLs for Act-On content (forms, landing pages, etc.) instead of a generic Act-On-generated address.
+If you want a new domain to use for Act-On content, you can purchase it at the hosting provider of your choice.

 To connect your custom domain to Act-On: